You’ve heard many experienced players talking about it, but what IS a guitar setup exactly? And is it worth the cost? Let’s find out!

 At the end of the day, a guitar is made from (mostly!) wood.
 Therefore, your instrument is constantly expanding and contracting, hydrating and dehydrating, depending on the climate it is exposed to throughout the year.
 All of these little changes can have a huge effect on the playability and reliability of your guitar.

 This means that in order to counteract these effects and have your guitar playing at its best, you will need to make regular adjustments either by learning to do them yourself, or by paying a qualified professional.

 As you’ll find out in the next section, there are a ton of issues that might need to be corrected during a guitar set up.
 And oftentimes it’s not quite so straightforward to pinpoint the right solution for each one.
 The process is essentially a balancing act, with one small tweak potentially resulting in several other issues!
 So it is usually best to leave these fixes to the professionals who have a thorough understanding of how a guitar functions.

 Even something as simple as changing string gauge can have an adverse effect on the overall playability of your guitar!

-If you’ve just bought a new guitar you might like to take it to your tech to get it set up to your specific tastes.
+If you’ve just bought a new guitar you might like to take it to your guitar technician to get it set up to your specific tastes.
 For example, you may prefer to use heavier strings or play with an ultra-low action (string height).

 A lot of the time you will be looking for a set-up in order to correct annoying issues that have arisen in your older guitars.

-Here are eight signs that might indicate that your guitar is in need of a setup!
+Here are eight signs that might indicate that your guitar is in need of a professional setup!

-1. My Guitar Sounds Out Of Tune Further Up The Fretboard!
+1. Guitar Sounds Out Of Tune Further Up The Fretboard!